scook12/starfire/README.md

 ### Writing components

 All starfire components are classes that have an `id` and a `render` method.
 No need to extend a base class.
-You can add `implements IComponent` using our `IComponent` interface if you like.
+You can add `implements IComponent` using our `IComponent` interface for TS benefits.

 You use Starbeam reactives to interact with state.
 We provide a `@track` decorator to mark which reactives should be monitored for changes and used for triggering rerenders.